mahseema/awesome-ai-tools/README.md

 - [ChatGPT prompt engineering for developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) - A short course by Isa Fulford (OpenAI) and Andrew Ng (DeepLearning.AI).
   [OpenAI Cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API.

-## More lists

-- [Tools and Resources for AI Art](https://pharmapsychotic.com/tools.html) - A large list of Google Colab notebooks for generative AI, by [@pharmapsychotic](https://twitter.com/pharmapsychotic).
-- [The Generative AI Application Landscape](https://twitter.com/sonyatweetybird/status/1584580362339962880) - An infographic that maps the generative AI ecosystem, by [Sonya Huang](https://twitter.com/sonyatweetybird) of Sequioa Capital.
-- [Startups - @builtwithgenai](https://airtable.com/shr6nfE9FOHp17IjG/tblL3ekHZfkm3p6YT) - An Airtable list by [@builtwithgenai](https://twitter.com/builtwithgenai).
-- [The Generative AI Index](https://airtable.com/shrH4REIgddv8SzUo/tbl5dsXdD1P859QLO) - An Airtable list by [Scale Venture Partners](https://www.scalevp.com/generative-ai).
-- [Generative AI for Games](https://twitter.com/gwertz/status/1593268767269670912) - A market map of companies working on Generative AI for games, by [a16z](https://a16z.com/).
-- [Generative Deep Art](https://github.com/filipecalegario/awesome-generative-deep-art) - A curated list of generative deep learning tools, works, models, etc. for artistic uses, by [@filipecalegario](https://github.com/filipecalegario/).
-- [GPT-3 Demo](https://gpt3demo.com/) - Showcase with GPT-3 examples, demos, apps, showcase, and NLP use-cases.
-- [GPT-4 Demo](https://gpt4demo.com/) - GPT-4 apps and use-cases.
-- [The Generative AI Landscape](https://github.com/ai-collection/ai-collection) - A Collection of Awesome Generative AI Applications.
-- [Molecular design](https://github.com/AspirinCode/papers-for-molecular-design-using-DL) - List of molecular design using Generative AI and Deep Learning.
-- [Open LLMs](https://github.com/eugeneyan/open-llms) - A list of open LLMs available for commercial use.

-### Lists on ChatGPT

-- [Awesome ChatGPT](https://github.com/humanloop/awesome-chatgpt) - A curated list of awesome tools, demos, docs for ChatGPT and GPT-3, by [@jordn](https://github.com/jordn).
-- [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) - A collection of prompt examples to be used with the ChatGPT model.
-- [FlowGPT](https://flowgpt.com/) - Amplify your workflow with the best prompts.
-- [ChatGPT Prompts for Data Science](https://github.com/travistangvh/ChatGPT-Data-Science-Prompts) - A repository of useful data science prompts for ChatGPT.
-- [Awesome ChatGPT](https://github.com/sindresorhus/awesome-chatgpt) - Another awesome list for ChatGPT.

-## Autonomous agents

-- [Auto-GPT](https://github.com/Torantulino/Auto-GPT) - An experimental open-source attempt to make GPT-4 fully autonomous.
-- [babyagi](https://github.com/yoheinakajima/babyagi) - An AI-powered task management system.
-- [AgentGPT](https://github.com/reworkd/AgentGPT) - Assemble, configure, and deploy autonomous AI Agents in your browser.
-- [GPT Engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
-- [GPT Prompt Engineer](https://github.com/mshumer/gpt-prompt-engineer) - Automated prompt engineering.
-It generates, tests, and ranks prompts to find the best ones.